Wednesday, 12 November 2014

 And because there is an element of veracity at the heart of it and it may contain mundane, inconsequential detail as well as major incident, such a hybrid narrative may be very hard for the carer or other friends and relatives to unravel.

 For instance, my mum was a professional singer in her youth.
 I know that on several occasions she studied at the famous International Summer School of Music at Dartington Hall in Devon.
-This is her treasured photograph of the composer Stravinsky (right), taken on one of those visits in the 1950s.
+This is her treasured photograph of the composer Stravinsky (right), a souvenir of one of those sojourns (probably taken by Dartington's official photographer, Catharine Scudamore).

 At around that time, she also attended the International Eisteddfod at Llangollen in North Wales.
 That’s a fact.
 But in latter years, she began to tell me that she had been present to see the tenor Pavarotti “make his name” there.
 Now Pavarotti did perform at Llangollen in 1955 – in a choir with his father.
 The choir won first prize in competition.
 Pavarotti later gave many interviews in which he credited this as a formative experience that inspired him to pursue a singing career.